Embed Code

 Demonym(s)

-GovernmentDevolved executive-led government within a unitary one-party state
+GovernmentDevolved executive-led government within a unitary state

 John Lee